 These devices detect various types of radiation - gamma, X-ray, beta - and are widely used in healthcare facilities, nuclear installations and industrial sites.
 Among the most widely used types are thermoluminescent dosimeters (TLD) and optically stimulated luminescence (OSL).

 Passive dosimeters record the cumulative dose received over a defined period (generally from several weeks to several months).
-This record is essential to ensure radiological safety, monitor personnel exposure, and guarantee compliance with regulatory limits.
+This record is essential to ensure radiological safety, monitor staff exposure, and guarantee compliance with regulatory limits.

 Simple design, no heavy maintenance, affordable cost, compact and lightweight format: these are just some of the advantages that make passive dosimeters suitable for large-scale deployment, particularly in sectors requiring long-term monitoring.
 They also offer permanent, verifiable traceability, crucial for regulatory audits and long-term medical monitoring.